 Our popular SWITCH-ON programme (Sticking at it, Working as a member of a team, Independence, Thinking hard, Citizenship, Honesty and being On Target) promotes good learning skills through a whole school reward system.

-Our SEND policy and information can be viewed by clicking on the link below:
+Our SEND policy and information can be viewed on the Policies tab in the tab on Information for Parents or by clicking on the link below.

 This can be read in conjunction with the Equalities Act 2010 – at the following link: